CeoFred/blockchain-index/README.md

 ## API Endpoints

-Sure, here is the specific section for adding a contract to the index in the `README.md`:

----

 ### Add a Contract to Index

 To add a contract to the index, use the following API endpoint: